CRREL/helheim-atlas-lidar/README.md

-# helheim-atlas-lidar
+# Helheim ATLAS LiDAR

-ATLAS Helheim LiDAR AWS Public Dataset
+Description and info about CRREL's project